hansrune/BallValveController/README.md

 You should test at least the following **before adding the ESP32 module**:

 - Attach a battery and check that the valve can be operated both NO and NC
-- Add a power supply and check that 5V conversion is OK
+- Add power and check that 5V conversion is OK
 - Apply 5V to the ESP32c3 pin 11 to check that the relay is operated
 - Apply 0V to pin 1 of the ESP32c3 and check that pin 2 receives a 200ms readout of the battery voltage (divided by the 68k + 20k resistors)